peer-open-source/xara-docs/source/user/manual/model/elements/other/MEFI.rst

 	MEFI Element: (a) Element idealization; (b) Interpolation function at bottom and top edges; (c) Interpolation function at left and right edges.

-This command is used to construct a MEFI element object.
+This command is used to construct a MEFI element.

-.. admonition:: Command

-   element MEFI $eleTag $iNode $jNode $kNode $lNode $numFib -width $widths -sec $secTags
+.. function:: element MEFI $eleTag $iNode $jNode $kNode $lNode $numFib -width $widths -sec $secTags

 .. csv-table::
    :header: "Parameter", "Type", "Description"